 Our system allows users to plan and schedule the disconnect according to procedures.

-The system uses StormGeo’s high-quality weather information, in combination with advanced rig dynamics modeling (from Deep Sea Mooring), to simulate and forecast the relative movements of the flotel, gangway and attached platform.
+The system uses StormGeo’s high-quality weather information, in combination with advanced rig dynamics modelling (from Deep Sea Mooring), to simulate and forecast the relative movements of the flotel, gangway and attached platform.
 It simulates multiple headings in a predefined sector, allowing for the easy planning of optimal positioning of the flotel, which ensures maximum availability.